Pacific University Mascot, Boxer

 The original Boxer statue went missing in 1969.

 Over the years, pieces of the original statue have been recovered, often with the help of alumni.
 The tail, which went missing before the rest of the statue vanished in 1969, was returned home to Pacific by an alumnus in 2012.
-It is the largest piece recovered to date.
 An ear and hoof were also recovered.

 Boxer II and Friends (1987-2008)